A HOLISTIC APPROACH TO IMPACT

 An Annual Day of Rememberance

-We are committed to buying Indigenous across all aspects of our business, from event spaces and service providers to Indigenous design and technology firms.
+We are committed to buying Indigenous across all aspects of our business, from event spaces and service providers to Indigenous design and technology firms, see some examples below.

 We are also commited to supporting Indigenous youth through our annual Indspire scholarship.